Canadian Forestry Corps: First World War

 Several regiments originally slated for the front lines became military lumberjack units instead.
 Canadian troops with their coniferous-tree cap badges identifying them as the Canadian Forestry Corps cut trees in forests in England, Scotland and France, where the timber was squared, sawed and transported.
 The CFC also built aerodromes in France for the burgeoning Royal Flying Corps.

+Two Companies, (110 and 121) were deployed to cut in Glemore, Scotland where they built multiple light railways to facilitate movement of lumber.

 Altogether, some 35,000 Canadians served in the Forestry Corps, which eventually was composed of dozens of companies (each composed of several hundred workers).
 Although individual troops in emergency situations were sent to fight on the front lines the CFC usually served well back of the fighting.
 Occasionally, Forestry Corps units were employed as labour units for the Canadian Corps on the front lines with duties such as stockpiling artillery ammunition, assisting in the quick construction of rail and road systems in the wake of attacking troops, or in helping to evacuate the wounded.

 Towards the final two years of the war, more and more Canadian soldiers volunteered for the Forestry Corps, as it was viewed by many as a way to serve the country without facing the German Army in direct conflict.
 Many members were underaged volunteers, who had lied about their age in order to be accepted for overseas service, but were below the age of 19 and not legally allowed to serve in combat.
 However, the Corps was not without casualties: accidents like those which would occur in a forestry camp in Canada were not uncommon: power saws, machinery and transport all took lives.
 Additionally, particularly during the last 100 days of the War, the Forestry Corps was repeatedly combed for volunteers for transfer into the infantry.

 War artist Alfred Munnings was invited by the Corps to tour work camps, and he produced drawings, watercolors and paintings, including Draft Horses, Lumber Mill in the Forest of Dreux in France in 1918.
 This painting was amongst the 45 canvasses which were shown at the Canadian War Records Exhibition at the Royal Academy after the war's end.